RomanBase/hand_signature/README.md

 **HandSignature** sets up visual style of signature curve.
 - control: processes input, handles math and stores raw data.
 - color: just color of line.
-- width: minimal width of line.
+- strokeWidth: minimal width of line.
 Width at maximum swing speed (clamped by velocityRange).
-- maxWidth: maximum width of line.
+- maxStrokeWidth: maximum width of line.
 Width at slowest swing speed.
 - type: draw type of curve.
 Default and main draw type is **shape** - not so nice as **arc**, but has better performance.
 And **line** is simple path with uniform stroke width.
   - line: basic Bezier line with best performance.
   - shape: like Ink drawn signature with still pretty good performance.